clarkorcullo/SEA_ProtoType/README.md

 - `/health` returns JSON including `version`.
 - Set via the env var `APP_VERSION` (e.g., `1.2.0`).
 The Admin → System Settings also shows this value.

+To change the version
+- Locally for testing: set `APP_VERSION` in your environment before running `python app.py`.
+- In Render: add/update the Environment Variable `APP_VERSION` in the service settings and redeploy; `/health` and Admin → System Settings will reflect the change.

 ---

 ### Policies (recap)
 - Knowledge Checks: pass at 80%; unlimited attempts; questions are auto‑seeded for Modules 4 and 5 if needed.
 - Final Assessment: exactly 25 questions; pass at 80%.
 - Simulations: embedded inside module pages where applicable (no Quick Action buttons for 2–5, per requirements).
+- Certificate: must pass Final Assessment AND complete the Satisfaction Survey.
+Additionally, learners must set a full name in Profile (admins bypass for QA).

 ---